Professor X: Fictional character biography

-In a strange town near the Himalayas, Xavier encounters an alien calling himself Lucifer, the advance scout for an invasion by his race, and foils his plans.
-In retaliation, Lucifer drops a huge stone block on Xavier, crippling his legs.
-After Lucifer leaves, a young woman named Sage hears Xavier's telepathic cries for help and rescues him, bringing him to safety, beginning a long alliance between the two.
+In a strange town near the Himalayas, Xavier encounters an alien called Lucifer, the advance scout for an invasion by his race, and foils his plans.
+In retaliation, Lucifer drops a stone block on Xavier, paralyzing his legs.
+After Lucifer leaves, a woman named Sage hears Xavier's telepathic cries for help and rescues him, beginning a long alliance between them.

-In a hospital in India, he is brought to an American nurse, Amelia Voght, who looks after him and, as she sees to his recovery, they fall in love.
-When he is released from the hospital, the two moved into an apartment in Bombay together.
-Amelia is troubled to find Charles studying mutation, as she is a mutant and unsettled by it, though she calms when he reveals himself to be a mutant as well.
-They eventually move to the United States, living on Xavier's family estate.
+In a hospital in India, he is brought to a nurse, Amelia Voght, who looks after him and they fall in love.
+They move into an apartment in Bombay.
+Amelia is troubled to find Charles studying mutation, as she is a mutant and unsettled by it, though she feels better when he reveals himself to be a mutant.
+They move to the United States, living on Xavier's family estate.
 But the night Scott Summers moves into Xavier's mansion, Amelia leaves him, believing Charles would have changed his view and that mutants should lie low.
 Yet he is recruiting them to what she believes is a lost cause.
 Charles tries to force her to stay with his mental powers, but immediately ashamed by this, lets her go.
 She later becomes a disciple of Magneto.

 Over the years, Charles makes a name for himself as geneticist and psychologist, apparently renowned enough that the Greys were referred to him when no other expert could help their catatonic daughter, Jean.
 Xavier trains her in the use of her telekinesis, while inhibiting her telepathic abilities until she matures.
 Around this time, he also starts working with fellow mutation expert, Karl Lykos, as well as Moira MacTaggert again, who built a mutant research station on Muir Island.
 Apparently, Charles had gotten over Moira in his travels to the Greek island of Kirinos.
 Xavier discusses his candidates for recruitment to his personal strike force, the X-Men, with Moira, including those he passes over, which are Kurt Wagner, Piotr Rasputin, Pietro and Wanda Maximoff, and Ororo Munroe.
 Xavier also trains Tessa to spy on Sebastian Shaw.

 Xavier founded Xavier's School for Gifted Youngsters, which provides a safe haven for mutants and teaches them to master their abilities.
 In addition, he seeks to foster mutant-human relations by providing his superhero team, the X-Men, as an example of mutants acting in good faith, as he told FBI agent Fred Duncan.
-With his inherited fortune, he uses his ancestral mansion at 1407 Graymalkin Lane in Salem Center, Westchester County, New York as a base of operations with technologically advanced facilities, including the Danger Room - later, Fantomex mentions that Xavier is a billionaire with a net worth of $3.5 billion.
+With his inherited fortune, he uses his ancestral mansion at 1407 Graymalkin Lane in Salem Center, Westchester County, New York as a base of operations with technologically advanced facilities, including the Danger Room – later, Fantomex mentions that Xavier is a billionaire with a net worth of $3.5 billion.
 Presenting the image of a stern teacher, Xavier makes his students endure a rigorous training regime.